Code-Institute-Submissions/axelzwaans-live-on-mars_MayResub/README.md

 2. From the source section drop-down menu, select the main branch.
 3. Press save to receive a link to the completed website - [Live on Mars](https://axelzwaans.github.io/live-on-mars/)

+# Testing
+  - This website has been tested using Chrome, Firefox and Safari.
+  - The website is responsive for, aesthetically pleasing